starman91/Data-Cleaning-test/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Addtional Details
+Further information about script operation and the input and output of the script can be found in the CodeBook.md